Data check: If one goes by his usual standards, is Virat Kohli in the middle of a slump?

 With the standards Virat Kohli has set with his imperious run-scoring in recent years, any patch of games without centuries is perceived as a slump.
-The Indian captain’s ongoing run in the limited-overs series is an example of how a string of low scores, with just one fifty in the tour to New Zealand so far, translates to questions about his form abroad.
+The Indian captain’s run in the limited-overs series against New Zealand is an example of how a string of low scores, with just one fifty in the tour so far, translates to questions about his form abroad.

-In the ongoing third One-day International in Mount Maunganui on Tuesday, Kohli was dismissed on 9 off 12 after New Zealand put the visitors in to bowl, making it his least prolific bilateral ODI series as a captain.
+In the third One-day International in Mount Maunganui on Tuesday, Kohli was dismissed on 9 off 12 after New Zealand put the visitors in to bowl, making it his least prolific bilateral ODI series as a captain.
 In the first ODI, he had scored 51, his first half-century on the tour, while he was dismissed for 15 in the next.
 India lost both matches and the series.

 He didn’t go beyond 45 in the four Twenty20 Internationals he played as well, even as India won the series. in January, the Indian captain had scored back-to-back ODI fifties in Australia’s ODI tour of India.